marcinpalyga/pwrMST/README.md

 ENG

-Collection of programs and reports made during finished terms of Applied mathematics at Wroclaw University of Science and Technology.
-Collection divided by the work done during each term.
+Collection of programs and reports made during finished terms of Applied mathematics course at Wroclaw University of Science and Technology.
+Collection is divided by the work done during each term.

 - First Term: